What Is Sunken Slab (Sunk Slab)?

 Following are the main applications of a sunken slab

-The main area where this slab is adaptable is the washroom or in some unique architectural design where sanitary arrangement takes place.
+The main area where this slab, often detailed as sunken slab details, is adaptable is the washroom or in some unique architectural design where sanitary arrangement takes place.

 In some cases where the inverted beam is there during the main slab at that time, this sunken slab is the only way to keep the top surface usable without any obstacles of beam height.
 This kind of situation may find during staircase landing.